-We wish to thank our brave and reflected authors for their contributions: Susanne, Helle, Ole, Lotte, Patricia, Britta, Birgitte, Jytte and Karen-Marie.
 We know that it has been a major task that time has been short, and that some of you have never written in this way before.
-However, it is such an important book; not least, because as a leader just now, when staff shortages and the post-pandemic consequences take up so much space, it is easy to forget about research and development.
-Or perhaps worse: Falling into the argument that research and development is a redundant use of resources in times of crisis.
+However, it is such an important book because it can inspire other leaders to take similar initiatives.
 With this book, it becomes so clear and concrete that when leaders dare to set a professional direction, join forces and be open to innovative thoughts, then quite a lot is possible to the benefits of patients, staff and the leaders themselves.